 3. University and Community Awards

-Solicited Letters of Evaluation from Outside Leaders in the Field (6 minimum, 8 maximum for professorial faculty; 4 for Faculty Research Assistants, Research Associates, Instructors, Instructors (ALS), Instructors (ESL) and Instructors (PAC).
+Solicited Letters of Evaluation from Outside Leaders in the Field (6 minimum, 8 maximum) for professorial faculty; no letters required for Faculty Research Assistants, Research Associates, Instructors, Instructors (ALS), Instructors (ESL) and Instructors (PAC).

-A representative form letter can be found at: SAMPLE REPRESENTATIVE FORM (doc), but any reasonable variation is acceptable and should address any COVID-19 accommodations utilized by the faculty member.
+A representative form letter can be found at SAMPLE REPRESENTATIVE FORM, but any reasonable variation is acceptable and should address any COVID-19 accommodations utilized by the faculty member.
 Include a copy of the actual letter used.
 Each reviewer should be sent a copy of the candidate's position description, candidate’s statement, and current vita.
-Copies of publications are not usually sent to reviewers, but may be sent at the discretion of the individual soliciting the letter.
-Provide a log of contacts with the reviewers, including letters and telephone calls.
-Letters from external reviewers should be available prior to initiating the review of the dossier.
+Copies of publications are not usually sent to reviewers but may be sent at the discretion of the individual soliciting the letter.
+Provide a log of contacts with the reviewers, including letters, emails, and telephone calls.
+Letters from external reviewers must be available prior to initiating the internal review of the dossier.

 Prior to the dossier receiving its first formal review by the unit promotion and tenure committee, the candidate should sign a statement that he or she has reviewed the open part of the dossier and that it is complete and current.
 The candidate retains the right of access to recommendations added by deans, heads, chairs, directors, and unit promotion and tenure committees.

 Effective July 1, 2001, the salary increase policy is that promotions in rank bring a fixed 10% increase in salary, and that the increase is funded by the college and/or department.
 The Office of Human Resources will assist units in implementing the salary increases.